austinh2001/ASTR310Project1/README.md

 # ASTR310Project1
-The files for our ASTR310 Project and Continued Nebula Project
+The files for our ASTR310 Project and continued Nebula Project